 3. Technical merit: the skillful use of media/language/performance in the expression of the artist’s point-of-view.

 Students may submit work beginning in October 2017.
 Submissions will be due by January 15, 2018.
 Check back soon for more information.

 Professional Development for Teachers

 The broad range of Pacific Standard Time: LA/LA exhibitions presents an opportunity to connect many students with their heritage and identity, and to strengthen the relationship between schools and museums.
 For these reasons, Teacher Resource Guides were created to help teachers connect the themes of PST: LA/LA exhibitions to class curricula.
-LA Promise Fund has used these guides as a foundation for Professional Development sessions that will explore a range of topics in learning and teaching in the arts.
+LA Promise Fund has used these guides as a foundation for Professional Development sessions that explored a range of topics in learning and teaching in the arts.

-Professional Development sessions will feature:
+Professional Development sessions featured: